Contra Dances I've Written (and am willing to share)

 Balance diamond, Petronella turn.

 B1 Balance diamond, women lift your arms and twirl into your partner's arms.
-Men catch her & swing.
+Men catch her & swing. (works best if women twirl reverse of petronella rotation).

 B2